Squeeze (The Velvet Underground album): Release and reception

 Squeeze was recorded in the autumn of 1972 and released in the United Kingdom, France, Germany (all 1973), Spain (1974), and Japan (year unknown).
 No singles were taken off it and the album did not chart.
 Yule assembled a backing band consisting of Rob Norris (guitar), George Kay (bass guitar) and Mark Nauseef (drums) to tour the United Kingdom in November and December 1972 to promote the upcoming album; a live recording from this tour is included on the 2001 live box set Final V.U.
 1971–1973.
 After the tour, during which they were deserted by Sesnick, Yule also called it quits, bringing the Velvet Underground to an end.

 Squeeze saw a number of re-issues in France during the 1970s and early 1980s.
 It went out of print afterwards, until it received a compact disc and new LP release in 2012 by Kismet Records (see below).
 The status of Squeeze in the Velvet Underground's recorded canon was generally regarded as dubious well into the 1990s.
 In the mid-1970s, the NME Book of Rock counted it as "a Velvet Underground album in name only".
 The 1995 CD boxed set Peel Slowly and See includes the four studio albums from the Lou Reed era of the band, but excludes Squeeze.
-In the liner notes, David Fricke didn't offer any analysis of the album, and dismissed it as "an embarrassment to the VU discography".
+In the liner notes, David Fricke did not offer any analysis of the album, and dismissed it as "an embarrassment to the VU discography".
 AllMusic's Stephen Thomas Erlewine says "it doesn't just ride the coattails of VU's legacy but deliberately co-opts their achievement – but it's listenable, something its reputation never suggests".
 In March 2012, Classic Rock included the album at 28 in their list of The 50 Worst Albums of All Time.